 Whether you currently have shows in your radio programming or not, it can be a great idea to brainstorm show ideas and implement the best ones.
 If you already have some successful shows, you might consider adding another one that you think would fit nicely into the mix.
-If you have any shows in your programming currently that have been in the lineup for awhile or that seem to be missing the mark a little with engaging your audience, then you might want to remove those shows and add a new show or two in for variety.
+If you have any shows in your programming currently that have been in the lineup for a while or seem to be missing the mark a little with engagement, you might want to cut those shows and add a new show or two in for variety.

 Aside from having shows as scheduled events, you might have playlists as scheduled events.
 Playlists are a great programming option for those that want to have total control over what music is played.
 However, if you really rely on playlists, then that means you've got to take the time to keep them fresh.
-This can mean creating all new playlists as well as simply updating playlists by removing old tracks and adding new tracks.
+This means creating all new playlists as well as simply updating playlists by removing old tracks and adding new tracks.

 You might also find you have a great new playlist idea to add to your rotation.
-Or, you might have the realization that a playlist, while it may have been fantastic at some point, has just run its course on your station, meaning it is time to remove it.
-Whatever you do, since playlists give you the ultimate control over the music played on your station, it is especially crucial that you make updating all of your playlists a high priority.
-Because, if you don't update your playlists, then you can be assured that your listeners will be hearing the same songs over and over again in the same exact order, which definitely is not enjoyable for any listener.
+Or, you might have the realization that a playlist, while it may have been fantastic at some point, has just run its course on your station and it's time to remove it.
+Since playlists give you the ultimate control over the music played on your station, it is especially crucial that you make updating all of your playlists a high priority.
+If you don't update your playlists, you can be assured your listeners will be hearing the same songs over and over again in the same exact order.
+Which is definitely not enjoyable for any listener.

 Adding & Removing Songs

-If you use AutoDJ at all, it is absolutely essential that you regularly remove and add songs to your library.
+If you use AutoDJ at all, it is absolutely essential you regularly remove and add songs to your library.
 Since AutoDJ just randomly selects songs from your library to play, you have to be even more aware of the contents of your library because you aren't individually selecting the songs to be played.
 Although AutoDJ randomly selects songs and the DMCA restrains how frequently songs from the same album and artist can play, there is still plenty of room for repetition, especially for loyal listeners.
-Also note that even if you have a massive library, repetition can and will happen.
-Even if you decide to use ClockWheels, ClockWheels in AutoDJ mode, or determine your AutoDJ separation rules to specify how tracks are selected, it is still important that you frequently update your library.
+Even if you have a massive library, repetition can and will happen.
+Even if you decide to use ClockWheels, ClockWheels in AutoDJ mode, or determine your AutoDJ separation rules to specify how tracks are selected, it is still important you frequently update your library.

-There are always new songs and albums that are released each week that you can consider for your programming and keeping new playlist and show concepts as a revolving thought in your mind will likely bring you the best ideas.
-Whatever you do, just be sure that you update your programming!
+There are always new songs and albums released each week you can consider for your programming.
+Keeping new playlist and show concepts as a revolving thought in your mind will likely bring you the best ideas.
+Whatever you do, just be sure you update your programming!
 It will improve your station in general and keep it fresh and engaging for all of your listeners.

-See how many stations have joined the Radio Revolution at https://live365.com/listen.
-Keep up with the latest news by following us on Facebook (Live365 Official and Live365 Broadcasting) and Twitter (@Live365 and @Broadcaster365)!
+Discover thousands of free stations from every genre of music and talk at Live365.com.
+Rather listen on our app?
+Download the Live365 app on iOS or Android.
+Keep up with the latest news by following us on Facebook (Live365 (Official) and Live365 Broadcasting) and Twitter (@Live365 and @Broadcast365)!

 Article Image: Pexels via Pixabay.